tilt-dev/tilt.build/docs/custom_build.md

 This method is generally less robust, because the script is building to a mutable tag instead of an immutable tag.

+### An Improvement on the Hacky Way

+If you're willing to invest more into your custom build script, you should use content-based tags!

+`custom_build(outputs_image_ref_to='ref.txt')` will tell Tilt that your custom build script intends to write a tagged image reference to the file `ref.txt`.

+Tilt will then inject that image into your deployments.

 ### Determining the Content-based Tag

 In rare cases, another script in your build system may need to know what tag